|Restrictions:||GW applicants only|

 Exchange students may select courses from nearly all of St. Gallen's graduate courses.
 For additional registration information and course lists from previous semesters, click HERE.

-For MBA students, the International Study Program (ISP) is a three-month program exclusively for MBA students from our partner universities.
+For MBA students, the International Study Program (ISP) is a ten-week program exclusively for MBA students from our partner universities.
 The program focusses primarily on doing business in Europe.
 A number of company visits familiarize students with different types of business concerns in companies of all sizes, from multinationals to local small businesses.
 The program is conducted fully in English, however students may begin learning German in an optional language course.
 Learn more about ISP here: www.isp.unisg.ch

 The primary language of instruction at the University of St. Gallen is German.
 Graduate courses are offered in English in core areas such as business, economics, management, marketing, international affairs, law and the humanities.
 The ISP exchange is taught entirely in English.
 An intensive German course is taught during the orientation program and students are encouraged to continue learning the language during the semester in one of the many German language courses.
 Note that GWSB students cannot earn GW credits for participation in language coursework.